-From 2020-22, Valero served as the Cowboys' quality control/analytics coach while assisting the team's wide receivers.
-In 2022, Valero helped Dallas rank fourth in the NFL in scoring (27.5 ppg) while mentoring CeeDee Lamb to top-six finishes among wide receivers with career highs at the time in receptions (107), receiving yards (1,359), and touchdowns (nine).
-During the 2021 campaign, Valero assisted in the offensive game-planning that helped produce the No. 1-ranked total offense (407.0 ypg) and scoring offense (31.2 ppg) in the league.
-Lamb also recorded his first 1,000-yard season (1,102) en route to Pro Bowl honors.
+From 2020-22, Valero served as the Dallas Cowboys' quality control/analytics coach while working directly with the team's wide receivers.
+In 2022, Valero helped Dallas rank fourth in the NFL in scoring (27.5 ppg.) while mentoring CeeDee Lamb to top-six finishes among wide receivers with career highs at the time in receptions (107), receiving yards (1,359), and touchdowns (9).
+During the 2021 campaign, Valero assisted in the offensive game-planning that helped produce the No. 1-ranked total offense (407.0 ypg.) and scoring offense (31.2 ppg.) in the league.
+Lamb also recorded his first 1,000-yard season en route to Pro Bowl honors.
 In 2020, the Cowboys wide receiver corps finished third in the NFC in receiving yards (4,511) and first in receptions (413) despite undergoing four quarterback changes.
 Lamb set a Cowboys record for receptions by a rookie (74) while notching 934 yards, which stood as the second-most in team rookie history.
 Amari Cooper finished with a career-high 92 catches for 1,114 yards and five touchdowns.

 Valero spent the 2019 season working as Dallas' assistant tight ends coach after assisting the wideouts during his first five years (2014-18) with the team.
 With the midseason acquisition of Cooper in 2018, Dallas excelled during the second half of the year by ranking third across the NFL in receptions (228) as well as fifth in receiving yards (2,468).
 In 2017, Valero supported a unit that featured Dez Bryant, who led the club in catches (69), receiving yards (838) and receiving touchdowns (six).
-In 2016, Dallas' receivers were led by Bryant, who earned his third Pro Bowls selection after leading the offense with eight touchdown receptions.
-In 2015, Terrence Williams stepped up in Bryant's absence due to injury and paced the team with a career-high 840 yards on 52 catches (16.2 avg.).
+In 2016, Dallas' receivers were led by Bryant, who earned his third Pro Bowl selection.
+In 2015, Terrence Williams stepped up in Bryant's absence due to an injury and paced the team with a career-high 840 yards on 52 catches (16.2 avg.).
 Valero worked with a young group of receivers in 2014, which included Bryant, who caught 88 passes for 1,320 yards (eighth in the NFL) and a league-leading 16 touchdowns to garner Pro Bowl recognition.

 Prior to joining the Cowboys, Valero spent four years on the Detroit Lions offensive staff, holding the titles of assistant wide receivers coach (2013) and offensive quality control coach (2010-12).
 During his time with Detroit, Valero worked with Pro Football Hall of Fame wideout Calvin Johnson.
 From 2010-13, Johnson was voted to his first four Pro Bowls and received three consecutive first-team AP All-Pro selections (2011-13).
 In 2012, Johnson established the NFL single-season record with 1,964 receiving yards.